timday/bioregions/README.md

 bioregions
 ==========

-Python code to identify One Earth's Bioregions for a given longitude-latitude coordinate.
+Python code to identify which One Earth Bioregion (if any) contains a given longitude-latitude coordinate.

 Dependences
 -----------